pixelgrade/patch/README.md

 - If you use the theme in any other way, please make a purchase from [Pixelgrade](https://pixelgrade.com/ "Pixelgrade") site.

 ## License
-Rosa source code is released under the [GNU GPL v3 license](https://www.gnu.org/licenses/gpl-3.0.html).
+Patch source code is released under the [GNU GPL v3 license](https://www.gnu.org/licenses/gpl-3.0.html).

 2019 © Pixelgrade.